Nick Ward (basketball): Professional career

 On June 21, 2019, Ward signed with the Atlanta Hawks to play for their NBA Summer League team.

 On September 2, 2019, Ward signed his first professional contract with Hapoel Gilboa Galil of the Israeli Premier League.
 On September 25, 2019, he parted ways with Gilboa Galil after appearing in one pre-season tournament game.

 On September 28, 2019, Ward signed with Fethiye Belediyespor of the Turkish Basketball First League.
 In 4 games played for Belediyespor, he averaged 22 points and 6.2 rebounds per game.
 On November 15, 2019, Ward parted ways with Belediyespor.

 On November 15, 2019, Ward signed with the College Park Skyhawks of the NBA G League.
 Ward posted 22 points and 18 rebounds in a loss to the Grand Rapids Drive on January 15, 2020.
 He averaged 13.2 points and 6.5 rebounds per game for the Skyhawks.

 On October 25, 2020, Ward signed with Istanbul Basket of the Turkish Basketball First League.

 On March 26, 2021, Ward signed with the Ottawa Blackjacks of the Canadian Elite Basketball League.
 In October, he signed with Básquet Coruña of the LEB Oro.

+On August 21, 2023, Ward signed with Sigal Prishtina of the Kosovo Basketball Superleague.
+On October 13, he signed with BC Gargždai of the Lithuanian Basketball League (LKL).

+On September 2, 2024, Ward signed with Sporting CP of the Liga Portuguesa de Basquetebol.

 The Basketball Tournament

 Ward joined Big X, a team composed primarily of former Big Ten players in The Basketball Tournament 2020.
-He led Big X with 18 points in a 79-74 win over alternate D2 in the first round.
+He led Big X with 18 points in a 79–74 win over alternate D2 in the first round.